fmerg/pymerkle/USAGE.md

 ...                                           # ...
 ```

 _Encrypting a log-file into_ the Merkle-tree means updating it with each line of that file successively.
-Use the `.encrypt_log()` to encrypt a new file as follows:
+Use the `.encrypt_log` method to encrypt a new file as follows:

 ```python
 tree = merkle_tree()